How To Apply

 - The individual participant demonstrates a leadership capacity, commitment to innovation and ability to implement lessons from the Institute within their organization.

-- The Institute will seek a geographical and typological diversity of projects, with a goal of having 2-3 participants/projects from the Chicago area.
+- The Institute will seek a geographical and typological diversity of projects, with a goal of having no less than two projects from Massachusetts.

 - A strong working relationship with local or regional Enterprise offices (desirable but not required).